yaacov/kubectl-sql/README.md

 | json | JSON |

 #### Arrays and lists:
-kubesql does not support list fields.
+kubesql does not support resource paths that include or ends up with a list field.

 ## Examples